Exclusion of pupils from school

 You will be invited to a review meeting with the school’s governors if your child has been permanently excluded.
 This will happen within 15 school days.

-If your child is still excluded, you can ask the Local Government Ombudsman (or the Education Funding Agency if the school’s an academy or free school) to look at whether your case was handled properly.
-They can’t overturn the exclusion.
+If your child is still excluded you can ask the Local Government Ombudsman (or the Department for Education) if the school’s an academy or free school) to look at whether your case was handled properly.
+They cannot overturn the exclusion.

 Contact details